 These pillow covers are envelope covers so they are easily removable.
 You don’t have to store the entire pillow after Christmas!

-I think it will look a bit better if the trees go all the way to the bottom, which is how I modified the second pattern, but the choice is yours!
+I think it will look a bit better if the trees go all the way to the bottom, which is how I modified the second graph, but the choice is yours!
 Plus if you use the modified graph it will be even harder to decide which way is up!

-Crochet Christmas Tree Pillow Cover
+Crochet Christmas Tree Pillow Pattern

 *1 skein Red Heart Super Saver in Hunter Green